tecla5/easy-graphql-auth/Readme.md

 And you will be good to go!

-## Creating a config

 ## License

-MIT 2017 Kristian Mandrup
+MIT 2017 Tecla5, Kristian Mandrup